 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Play Facilities Study Evidence 2012 The Play Facilities Study 2012 updates the previous play facilities analysis under the Open Spaces Study 2006 and provides guidance and a framework for the development, delivery and continued sustainability of providing new and improved play facilities for children and young people in Herefordshire to 2031.
-The study reveals that there is no formal play facility within Bosbury.
-Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Bosbury NDP.
+In terms of Bromyard and Winslow itself, the study reveals that the play facility on Bromyard recreation ground could benefit from further investment.
+Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health The study provides evidence that could be taken into account when preparing policies for the Bromyard and Winslow NDP.
+Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location The neighbourhood area is situated in the River Teme catchment.
+Sub-catchments within this zone record a standard percentage run off of 20- Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Bromyard and Winslow NDP should be assessed against the capacity of local infrastructure.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Strategic Flood Risk Assessment (SFRA) and Water Cycle Study Evidence 2009 The Strategic Flood Risk Assessment (SFRA) provides a summary of flood risk in Herefordshire to inform the location of future development.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA of future development.
 The Water Cycle Study examines how water resources and water supply infrastructure, wastewater treatment, water quality, sewerage and flood risk could constrain growth across Herefordshire.
-Bosbury falls within the Upper Leadon catchment Upper Leadon has a 35- 40% standard run percentage run off by sub catchment.
-This is potentially highly unsuitable for infiltration source control.
-Upper Leadon catchment has a moderately rapid peak response time of 5-7 hours.
-The WCS identifies that the River Leadon is designated as Sensitive Waters (susceptible to eutrophication) under the Urban Wastewater Treatment Directive.
-The Leadon is classified as ecologically poor.
-Biodiversity Climate factors Material assets Population and human health Water New development proposed through the Bosbury NDP should be assessed against the capacity of local infrastructure.
-Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Bosbury NDP. is document is cc pyright of Herefo rdshire ( Council, please contact the Neighbourhood Planning tea m if you wish to reuse it in whole or part.
+25%, which is neutral for infiltration source control.
+The area has a moderately rapid flood response (Tp- time to peak) time at around 5-7 hours.
+Whitbourne is one of the six Water Resource Zones (WRZs) covering Herefordshire which Bromyard and Winslow sits: Households within the Whitbourne WRZ have an unmeasured water supply Use of potable water in these households is 33% higher than the national average.
+Business consumption accounts for half the total usage of potable water.
+The overall Water Directive Framework status of the River Teme is moderate.
+Up-to-date flood risk information should be gathered from the Environment Agency, in order to ensure that any flood risks are considered when preparing the Bromyard and Winslow NDP.